Pharmacy Practice & Pharmaceutical Sciences

 After an extensive national search, Anderson has been named department head for PPPS.

-Duluth students are working hard to find donors.
+Duluth students are working hard to find marrow matches for cancer patients.
 Mayor Don Ness proclaimed the first week of March as Duluth Bone Marrow Donor Registration Week.

 Mike Swanoski: Pharmacists Play a Key Role in Improving Patient Health, Outcomes at Essentia Health

 Pharmacists providing medication therapy management (MTM) play a key role in the health care team.